-Delivering a proper pitch is not as easy as it sounds, there are a lot of things you should focus on.
+Delivering a proper pitch is not as easy as it sounds.
+There are a lot of things you should keep in mind.
 Investors are looking for people who have the power to crush their competition, they want you to show them you can invent the future, they want to know your secret and how you’ll make the world better.
 So gathering information on how to present a proper pitch before actually preparing one is important.
-Here is the best advice you can get; VC advice:
+Here are some tips from some US investors and VCs:

 Advice from top VCs on how to pitch perfect

 Dave McClure, 500 startups